ishank4/ishank4.github.io/about.md

 <img id="self-photo" src="/nvidia.jpg" align="right">

 # Work 🏦
-I have worked for nvidia from 2016 to 2019.
+I have worked for [Nvidia] (https://www.nvidia.com/en-us/) from 2016 to 2019.
 I joined Nvidia as a summer intern in 2016 in Memory Subsystems team.
-I was then absorbed in the same teamm and was converted to Full Tim Employee.
+I was then absorbed in the same teamm and was converted to Full Time Employee.

 ### Key role(s)
-- Pursuing Master of Science in XYZ from ABC
-- On going courses

-### Undergraduate School
-- Pursued Bachelor of Science in XYZ from [Bits-Pilani](https://www.bits-pilani.ac.in/) [2016 batch]
+-1) Handling and maintenance of GPU infrastructure that involved running different tests and regressions.
+-2) Verification of FBHub a unit in GPU by writing performance related tests.
+-3) DRAM architecture related tests for FBPA .
+-4) Flair understanding of various memory types HBM/Gddr5/Gddr5x/Sddr4 -5) Working now with 'High Speed Hub' team for functional and performance verification of the unit.

+### Projects worked upon
-- Courses undertaken abc,xyz
+-